ziqlu0722/Machine-Learning/Notes/GDA.md

 ## GDA
-### Get Theta that Maximizes the Log likelihood of Data Points
+### Get Theta that Maximizes the loglikelihood of Data Points (best fits the data)
+assumption: data points are independent